FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/tournament-settings.png" style="width:75%">

 - Use the `Stage` dropdown to set the current stage of the tournament.
 Most tournaments have `practice` and `ranking` stages.
 When you import a `Schedule File` the stage names in the file are used.
 Default stage names are used if you import a `Team List`.
 Press the `Save` button after changing the stage.
 If scores have already been entered for the new `Stage` they will appear on the `Scoreboard`.
 - `Delete Tournament Data` - Use the `Delete` button to delete the Teams and Matches.
 You will be asked to confirm. **Note this is permanent and deleted scores cannot be recovered**.
-The system will verify that there are no team scores before deleting teams or matches.
+The system will verify that there are no team scores before deleting teams or matches, which means that you will have to delete scores before deleting teams (and matches).
 You delete scores in the `Scoring` module.
 - The `Tournament Title` shown on the `Scoreboard` is configured here.

 ### Images